 Optimization implications:

 Organizations targeting EU markets should maintain strong traditional SEO alongside AI optimization given these access limitations.
+Understanding the differences between AI SEO vs traditional SEO becomes particularly important in these regulated markets.

 AI Overview coverage—the percentage of queries triggering AI responses—varies significantly by region.